Endangered Mammals of India

 Before making our way to the marshy wetland, we first traverse in the plains of Kutch scattered with patches of grassland in order to sight our target species such as Grey Hypocolius, Macqueen’s Bustards, Short-toed eagle, Sociable Lapwing, Stoliczka Bushchat, etc. The lack of arable and industry-friendly land has kept this place away from any form of modernization.
 Probably this is one of the reasons why some of the critically endangered species are thriving in the region without any threat of human intervention to date.

 After concluding our wilderness exploration in Western India, we move downwards to Pench National Park which lies in the heart of the nation.
-The topography of Western and Central India is quite similar both of them are mostly covered by the dry deciduous forest.
+The topography of Western and Central India is quite similar; both of them are mostly covered by the dry deciduous forest.
 However, the one startling difference that partitions the land into two kingdoms is if the Asiatic Lions dominate the west the Bengal Tigers rule the Centre.
 After completing the check out formalities in LRK, our guests are transferred to the Ahmedabad Airport to board a flight for Nagpur.

 Pench National Park is just two hours drive from Nagpur Airport.
 The rest of the day is at leisure for our guests once they arrive at Vannraj Resort which is located near Touria Zone in Pench forest.
 Pench Forest rose to fame carrying a viable population of tigers, leopards, and other mammals.
 The picturesque beauty of the national park has been beautifully depicted in Ain-e-Akbari, a historical book that emerged in Akbar’s coterie and the adventurous Jungle Book written by Rudyard Kipling.
 The shy and wild mammals who are successful in camouflaging themselves in the otherwise tall grasses and sky kissing trees can be easily spotted in the dry deciduous forest of Pench.
 The years of association with the national park of central and western India have empowered our naturalist Mahendra to get familiarised with every nook and cranny of the expanse.
-He is updated with every new change that takes place in these parks be it a reintroduction of a new tiger in the vicinity of teeming of offspring in the region.
-The two days stay over here is filled with adventurous jeep safaris in both core and buffer zone of the park.
+He is updated with every new change that takes place in these parks, be it a reintroduction of a new tiger in the vicinity or the boom of offspring in the region.
+The two days stay over here is filled with adventurous jeep safaris in both core and buffer zones of the park.

 Tadoba National Park is the next step in this incredible journey of Endangered Mammals of India tour.
 Interestingly every state of India owns more than one national park or wildlife sanctuary in its precinct that helps in paving way for modernization without posing threat to nature and wildlife.
 In the state of Maharashtra, Tadoba is the largest and the oldest national park spanning across 625.40 square kilometers.
 The park was successfully associated with India’s project tiger and is currently supporting the highest density of Bengal tigers in Western India.